Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- The Knicks are the 12th-best defensive team in the NBA, allowing 113.1 points per contest.
+- The Knicks are the 12th-best defensive squad in the NBA, giving up 113.1 points per game.

-- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.
+- On the glass, the Knicks have conceded 42 rebounds per contest, which puts them seventh in the league.

-- Looking at assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.
+- Looking at assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per contest.

 Bam Adebayo vs. the Knicks